survivejs/react-book/manuscript/08_building_kanban.md

 If you trigger `npm run stats` now, you should find *stats.json* at your project root after it has finished processing.
 We can take this file and pass it to [the online tool](http://webpack.github.io/analyse/).
 Note that the tool works only over HTTP!
 If your data is sensitive, consider using [the standalone version](https://github.com/webpack/analyse) instead.

 Besides helping you to understand your bundle composition, the tool can help you to optimize your output further.

-W> If any Webpack plugin or loader logs something, it will most likely end up in the stats output!
-This is why we are setting `verbose: false` for the `Clean` plugin.

 ## Deployment